 The interface is very easy to navigate.
 There are also a few apps to integrate your site with other services.
 These don't offer anything like the range of services seen in Wix and Weebly, but they cover many of the basics: Google Maps, SoundCloud, Google Calendar, PayPal, Wufoo forms, Ecwid stores, Facebook and Disqus comments, and a general Embed box for adding tweets, Giphys, and more.

 The settings dialog reveals some interesting advanced tweaks.
 Pro account holders can define custom actions which might be visible to users on a mobile device (calling, texting, finding directions).
 You're able to use a custom Favicon (the icon for your site in a browser tab), and set the icon used when your site is shared on social media.
 A collaboration feature allows inviting colleagues or friends to help develop the site.
 Everyone gets their own login, which means there's no need to share your password with others.

 The Strikingly editor groups most of its controls and options in a well-designed sidebar.
-A navigation map shows you the content sections in the current page, and allows adding new elements.
+A navigation map shows you the content sections in the current page.
+You can reorder them, delete them, and add new elements.
 You can adjust site-level details including fonts, colors and animations.
-There are buttons to preview or publish your site, and some small but welcome extras we've rarely seen elsewhere (there's a useful reminder of how long ago your project was last saved.)

 Editing in Strikingly is more about working with prebuilt components than going your own way.
 For example, one section in our template contained two images, the first with text to the right, and the other underneath with text to the left.
 The editor allowed us to replace and edit the images, enter and reformat text, customize the layout (alignment, whether we preferred columns or rows, should the media be on the left or right) and more.
 But we couldn't add a new element which didn't fit the section format, like a button, or tweak existing elements by resizing or dragging them.